Utah State Capitol: Fourth floor

 Both historically and after its renovation, the fourth floor contains the viewing galleries for both the house and senate chambers, along with several offices and committee rooms.
 Much of the floor is open to floors below, allowing visitors to look down on the third or second floors in several locations.
 When the capitol opened, this floor was also used as an art gallery, and currently it contains several small exhibits along with a statue of Philo Farnsworth, a developer of television and a Utah native.

 Grounds and Capitol Complex

-The capitol building is the centerpiece of a 40 acre plot which also includes a Vietnam War memorial, Utah Law Enforcement Memorial, and a monument dedicated to the Mormon Battalion.
-The renovations added a new plaza, a reflecting pool, and two office buildings, as well as underground parking.
+The capitol building is the centerpiece of a 40 acre plot which also includes a Vietnam War memorial, Utah Law Enforcement Memorial, and Mormon Battalion Monument.
+The renovations during the 2000s added a new plaza, a reflecting pool, and two office buildings, as well as underground parking.
 The grounds feature plants, shrubs, and trees native to Utah, as well as good views of Salt Lake City, the Salt Lake Valley and the Wasatch Front.
+The complex also extends beyond the surrounding roads, to include Salt Lake City Council Hall, White Community Memorial Chapel and the Pioneer Memorial Museum.